galasa-dev/galasa.dev/src/markdown-pages/docs/managers/zos-manager.md

 //            DSORG=PS,RECFM=FB,LRECL=80,BLKSIZE=32720,
 //            UNIT=SYSDA,SPACE=(TRK,(1,1,15))
 ```
-Finally, content is written to a member in the PDS:
+Finally, content is written to a member in the PDS in text mode:

 ```